ethereumjs/ethereumjs-monorepo/README.md

 #### Cleaning `node_modules`

-Hoisting is enabled so shared dependencies across packages are symlinked to the root `node_modules`. `lerna clean` [does not remove the root `node_modules`](https://github.com/lerna/lerna/issues/1304) so for convenience you can use the project script `npm run clean`.
+Hoisting is enabled so dependencies are moved to the root `node_modules`. `lerna clean` [does not remove the root `node_modules`](https://github.com/lerna/lerna/issues/1304) so for convenience you can use the project script `npm run clean`.

 # EthereumJS